tawalabora/server-setup/README.md

 ## 🌍 Global Setup _(sudo required)_

-Automated system setup script for a remote Linux (Ubuntu) server.
+Automated system setup bash script for a remote Linux (Ubuntu) server.

 ### ✨ What Global Setup Does